ric2b/Vivaldi-browser/chromium/docs/website/site/chromium-os/developer-library/guides/development/contributing/index.md

 the world (present tense), and takes some action based on that.
 Discussions about the state before and after this commit just confuse things.

-The subject should be no more than 50 characters, including any tags.
+Make the subject line readable and concise.
+Aim for 60 characters including any tags, but consider 72 the hard limit when feasible.
 The tags indicate the subsystem the commit relates to.
 Capitalize the first word after the final tag but do not add a period at the end.
 You can include identifiers or filenames from the code in your subject, although this is somewhat rare, since often you can just reference the topic or feature.
 When you do add identifiers / filenames, use the same case in the subject.

 Examples of bad subjects and how to improve them: